4/29/2025

 Analyst, Pareto Securities

-Yes, I'd like to have some clarification on the one of related items, both on the operating level, but especially on the financial level.
-Seems to be effects relating to audiobooks.com and then a little bit around the net financials with you being almost in net cash now.
-How should we think about the net financial line, ordinary and will this be effect relating to audiobooks.com?
+Yes, hello.
+I'd like to have some clarification on one of the related items, both on the operating level but especially on the financial level.
+It seems to be FX relating to audiobooks.com and then a little bit around the net financials with you being almost in net cash now.
+How should we think about the financial line, ordinary, and will this affect relating to audiobooks.com?
 Can you clarify that and how we should keep track of it going forward?
-And then on the ERC on the operating level, what to expect for the remaining nine months of 2025?
-Thank
+And then on the ERC, on the operating level, what to expect for the remaining nine months of 2025, please?

 speaker